nealcaren/protestmedialab/content/authors/katherine-furl/_index.md

   - name: University of North Carolina, Chapel Hill
     url: ''

+interests:
+  - Sociology of Sex and Gender
+  - Social Stratification and Inequality
+  - Communication and Media Sociology
+  - Social Psychology

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the ociology of Sex and Gender, Social Stratification and Inequality, Communication and Media Sociology, and Social Psychology.
+bio: My research interests include the Sociology of Sex and Gender, Social Stratification and Inequality, Communication and Media Sociology, and Social Psychology.

 education:
   courses: